-Serious Case Reviews (SCRs) are undertaken when a child dies (including death by suspected suicide), and abuse or neglect is known or suspected to be a factor in the death.
-Additionally, LSCBs may decide to conduct a SCR whenever a child has been seriously harmed in the following situations:
+Child Safeguarding Practice Reviews (SPRs) (formerly Serious Case Reviews (SCRs)) in England are undertaken when a child dies (including death by suspected suicide), and abuse or neglect is known or suspected to be a factor in the death.
+Additionally, Local Safeguarding Children Partnerships (formerly LSCBs) may decide to conduct an SPR whenever a child has been seriously harmed and in accordance with the guidance in Working Together 2018:

-The prime purpose of a SCR is for agencies and individuals to learn lessons to improve the way in which they work, both individually and collectively, to safeguard and promote the welfare of children.
+The prime purpose of an SPR is for agencies and individuals to learn lessons to improve the way in which they work, both individually and collectively, to safeguard and promote the welfare of children.

-Since 2013 there has been a national panel of independent experts to advise LSCBs about the initiation and publication of SCRs.
-The panel’s remit includes advising LSCBs about:
+Since 2013 there has been a National Panel of Independent Experts to advise LSCBs and Partnerships about the initiation and publication of SCRs.
+The panel’s remit includes advising LSCBs and Partnerships about:

 Child B (published 10/10/13) For legal reasons only a brief summary of the case along with the lessons can be published